berops/claudie/README.md

 Claudie is proudly developed by Berops.

-If you would like to request a demo, feel free to contact us [here](mailto:claudie-demo&commat;berops&period;com)A
+If you would like to request a demo, feel free to contact us [here](mailto:claudie-demo&commat;berops&period;com)

 We'd be happy to offer direct support in order to help you get the most out of Claudie.
 Feel free to to contact us [here](mailto:claudie&commat;berops&period;com)